thiagoscholl/project-DOM-ArrayMetods/README.md

 # project-DOM-ArrayMetods
-Small application for training DOM array methods.
+Small application for training JavaScript basics.
+Including the DOM and high order array methods.

 Using ForEach(), Map(), Filter(), Sort(), Reduce() and Fetch requests.